 - the growth of corporate propaganda as a means of protecting corporate power from democracy

-Believing Mr. Carey’s assessment to have considerable but largely unrecognized merit, The Raucous Rooster seeks to exercise and stretch the democratic muscle, and pursue a course in continuing civic education and intellectual self defense.
-Such an effort is an absolute necessity in an age when corporations have been granted the rights of people whose speech is expressed in dollars.
+Believing Carey’s assessment to have considerable but largely unrecognized merit, the Raucous Rooster seeks to exercise and stretch that democratic muscle, and pursue a course in continuing civic education and intellectual self defense.
+Such an effort is an absolute necessity in an age when corporations have been granted the rights of people, whose protected speech is expressed in dollars.